csinva/csinva.github.io/_research_ovws/ovw_interp.md

   - not the same as model variance
   - Adding a correlated feature can decrease the importance of the associated feature
 11. [L2X: information-theoretical local approximation](https://arxiv.org/pdf/1802.07814.pdf) (chen et al. 2018) - locally assign feature importance based on mutual information with function
+12. [Learning Explainable Models Using Attribution Priors + Expected Gradients](https://arxiv.org/abs/1906.10670) - like doing integrated gradients in many directions (e.g. by using other points in the training batch as the baseline)
+    - can use this prior to help improve performance

 # feature importance and interactions